-Health Fairs: A guide for understanding the importance of health fairs and how to plan One
+Understanding the importance of health fairs and how to plan one

 Health fairs can be designed around nearly all health-related themes, and can be used to raise awareness about a number of health-related topics.
 They can target specific audiences and also be organized with a specific objective or purpose in mind.
 Commonly used themes include:

 How to plan a successful Health Fair?